GoogleChromeLabs/container-query-polyfill/README.md

 - Container query thresholds can only be specified using pixels.
 - Due to the nature of CORS, the polyfill only attempts to handle same-origin and inline stylesheets.
 Cross-origin stylesheets are ignored, regardless of CORS headers.
 - Don’t do weird interspersed comments, okay?
 Like `@container /* here’s a comment! */ (min-width: 1px) { ... }`.
 Just don’t.
+- CQs inside ShadowDOM are not supported yet.

 ## Building & Testing